j0lama/CliServ_simply/README.md

 # CliServ_simply
-Client and server written in c
+Client and server written in.
-The client send messajes to the server and gets an answer from it Server is able to host some clients at the same time
+The client send messajes to the server and gets an answer from it- Server is able to host some clients at the same time.